-- A. Violators of §10.1-563, §10.1-564 or §10.1-566 shall be guilty of a Class 1 misdemeanor. - B. If a locality has adopted an ordinance establishing a uniform schedule of civil penalties as permitted by subsection J of \$10.1-562, any person who violates any regulation or order of the Board, any condition of a permit, any provision of its program, or any provision of this article shall, upon a finding of an appropriate general district court, be assessed a civil penalty in accordance with the schedule.
-The erosion and sediment control administrator, his deputy or certified inspector for the locality wherein the land lies may issue a summons for collection of the civil penalty and the action may be prosecuted by the locality wherein the land lies.
-In any trial for a scheduled violation, it shall be the burden of the locality to show the liability of the violator by a preponderance of the evidence.
+- A. Violators of §10.1-563, §10.1-564 or §10.1-566 shall be guilty of a Class 1 misdemeanor. - B. Any person who has violated or failed, neglected, or refused to obey any regulation or order of the Board, any order, notice, or requirement of the Department or VESCP authority, any condition of a permit, , or any provision of this article or associated regulation shall, upon a finding of an appropriate court, be assessed a civil penalty.
+If a locality or district serving as a VESCP authority has adopted a uniform schedule of civil penalties as permitted by subsection K of §.10.1-562, such assessment shall be in accordance with the schedule.
+The VESCP authority or the Department may issue a summons for collection of the civil penalty.
+In any trial for a scheduled violation, it shall be the burden of the locality or Department to show the liability of the violator by a preponderance of the evidence.
 An admission or finding of liability shall not be a criminal conviction for any purpose.
-Any civil penalties assessed by a court shall be paid into the treasury of the locality wherein the land lies, except that where the violator is the locality itself, or its agent, the court shall direct the penalty to be paid into the state treasury. - C. The appropriate permit-issuing authority, the program authority, the Board, or the owner of property which has sustained damage or which is in imminent danger of being damaged, may apply to the circuit court in any jurisdiction wherein the land lies to enjoin a violation or a threatened violation under § 10.1-563, § 10.1-564 or § 10.1-566 without the necessity of showing that an adequate remedy at law does not exist; however an owner of property shall not apply for injunctive relief unless (i) he has notified in writing the person who has violated the local program, and the program authority, that a violation of the local program has caused, or creates a probability of causing, damage to his property, and (ii) neither the person who has violated the local program nor the program authority has taken corrective action within fifteen days to eliminate the conditions which have caused, or create the probability of causing, damage to his property. - D. In addition to any criminal or civil penalties provided under this chapter, any person who violates any provision of this chapter may be liable to the program authority, or the Board, as appropriate, in a civil action for damages. - E. Without limiting the remedies which may be obtained in this section, any person violating or failing, neglecting or refusing to obey any injunction, mandamus or other remedy obtained pursuant to this section shall be subject, in the discretion of the court, to a civil penalty not to exceed \$2,000 for each violation.
-A civil action for such violation or failure may be brought by the locality wherein the land lies.
-Any civil penalties assessed by a court shall be paid into the treasury of the locality wherein the land lies, except that where the violator is the locality itself, or its agent, the court shall direct the penalty to be paid into the state treasury.
+Any civil penalties assessed by a court shall be paid into the treasury of the locality wherein the land lies, except that where the violator is the locality itself, or its agent, or where the Department is issuing the summons, the court shall direct the penalty to be paid into the state treasury. - C. The VESCP authority, the Department, or the owner of property which has sustained damage or which is in imminent danger of being damaged, may apply to the circuit court in any jurisdiction wherein the land lies or other appropriate court to enjoin a violation or a threatened violation under § 10.1-563, § 10.1-564 or § 10.1-566 without the necessity of showing that an adequate remedy at law does not exist; however an owner of property shall not apply for injunctive relief unless (i) he has notified in writing the person who has violated the VESCP, the Department and the VESCP authority, that a violation of the VESCP has caused, or creates a probability of causing, damage to his property, and (ii) neither the person who has violated the VESCP, the Department, nor the program authority has taken corrective action within 15 days to eliminate the conditions which have caused, or create the probability of causing, damage to his property. - D. In addition to any criminal or civil penalties provided under this chapter, any person who violates any provision of this chapter may be liable to the VESCP authority, or the Department, as appropriate, in a civil action for damages. - E. Without limiting the remedies which may be obtained in this section, any person violating or failing, neglecting or refusing to obey any injunction, mandamus or other remedy obtained pursuant to this section shall be subject, in the discretion of the court, to a civil penalty not to exceed \$2,000 for each violation.
+A civil action for such violation or failure may be brought by the VESCP authority wherein the land lies, or the Department.
+Any civil penalties assessed by a court shall be paid into the treasury of the locality wherein the land lies, except that where the violator is the locality itself, or its agent, or other VESCP authority, or where the penalties are assessed as a result of an enforcement action brought by the Department, the court shall direct the penalty to be paid into the state treasury.